 - CPD Provider emails information about the CPD they require accreditation for to firstname.lastname@example.org – what is the format (online module, presentation, etc), how long does it take? – including access to the CPD via links or attachments to the email.

 - The time frame for accreditation will normally be 7 – 14 days, other than during exceptionally busy periods.
-You will be informed if it is likely to take longer but such instances are extremely rare.
+You will be informed if it is likely to take longer.

 - Materials will be reviewed and accredited by the Vetpol Accreditation Manager or an approved third party.
 Materials that appear overtly biased, irrelevant to the role of the SQP and/or out of context may be escalated to the directors for a second opinion.
 Feedback on such matters may result in the timeframe for approval being longer than 14 days.